-Director of Operations
+Director of Operations & Administration

-- 17.(1) The Council must appoint a person as Director of Operations of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the Director of Operations is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (b) to oversee, supervise and direct the activities of all officers and employees of the First Nation; - (c) to oversee and administer the contracts of the First Nation; - (d) to identify, assess, monitor and report on financial reporting risks and risk of fraud; - (e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls; - (f) to perform any other duties of the Director of Operations under this Law; and

-- (g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the Director of Operations's duties specified in this Law. - (3) The Director of Operations may assign the performance of any of the Director of Operations's duties or functions (except the approval of procedures made under this Law) - (a) to an officer or employee of the First Nation, and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the Director of Operations of the responsibility to ensure that these duties or functions are carried out properly.
+- 17.(1) The Council must appoint a person as director of operations & administration of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the director of operations & administration is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (b) to oversee, supervise and direct the activities of all officers and employees of the First Nation: - (c) to oversee and administer the contracts of the First Nation; - (d) to identify, assess, monitor and report on financial reporting risks and risk of fraud; - (e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls; - (f) to perform any other duties of the director of operations & administration under this Law; and - (g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the director of operations & administration's duties specified in this Law. - (3) The director of operations & administration may assign the performance of any of the director of operations & administration's duties or functions (except the approval of procedures made under this Law) - (a) to an officer or employee of the First Nation, and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the director of operations & administration of the responsibility to ensure that these duties or functions are carried out properly.

-Director of Finance and Administration
+Director of Finance